7:00 p.m. - Interactive Alumni & Parent Panel

 9:30-11:30 a.m. - Coffee Chats with Alumni & Parent participants (30 mins each - call (315) 229-5906 to schedule!)

 Laurentians in Residence is a collaboration between Career Services, University Advancement, and the Student Alumni Association.
+The program is sponsored, in part, by the Alumni Executive Council.
 The program brings alumni and parent leaders to campus for classroom presentations, an interactive panel discussion, and networking and mentoring opportunities.
 Alumni and parent guests can help guide students’ successful journeys during the undergraduate years or as young graduates.
 Just as important, our panelists serve as models for our students, who will graduate and return to serve their alma mater.

 For more information on this program or to schedule an information interview with a panelist, please contact Career Services at firstname.lastname@example.org or 229-5906.